mizrael/davidguida.net/src/_posts/2015-12-16-unit-testing-mongodb-in-c-part-1-the-repository.md

 &nbsp;

-Interesting concept, isn&#8217;t it?
+Interesting concept, isn't it?

-Just because I like adding links to my posts, the amazing uncle Bob <a href="http://butunclebob.com/ArticleS.UncleBob.TheThreeRulesOfTdd" target="_blank">has a nice list of</a> the &#8220;three rules&#8221; of TDD.
+Just because I like adding links to my posts, the amazing uncle Bob <a href="http://butunclebob.com/ArticleS.UncleBob.TheThreeRulesOfTdd" target="_blank">has a nice list of</a> the "three rules" of TDD.

-Although there might be cases where TDD <a href="http://chrismdp.com/2015/03/why-games-coders-dont-use-tdd-and-why-it-matters/" target="_blank">is not advisable</a>, or where is <a href="https://blog.8thlight.com/uncle-bob/2014/04/30/When-tdd-does-not-work.html" target="_blank">basically useless</a>, it&#8217;s an essential tool that every developer needs to have at his disposal&#8230; so let&#8217;s get started!
+Although there might be cases where TDD <a href="http://chrismdp.com/2015/03/why-games-coders-dont-use-tdd-and-why-it-matters/" target="_blank">is not advisable</a>, or where is <a href="https://blog.8thlight.com/uncle-bob/2014/04/30/When-tdd-does-not-work.html" target="_blank">basically useless</a>, it's an essential tool that every developer needs to have at his disposal&#8230; so let's get started!

 The basic idea is to have an interface for everything.
 Yes, simple as that.
-[DI](http://www.martinfowler.com/articles/injection.html) at it&#8217;s finest, kids!
+[DI](http://www.martinfowler.com/articles/injection.html) at it's finest, kids!
 Always remember to separate your concerns, avoiding  huge monolithic classes that do too much.
 Divide et impera.

 We can start with this: